facephi/sdk-mobile-documentation/docs/resources/SelphID_widget_android.md

 This is a string that enables to change the widget locale and language.
 Examples of possible values are as follows:

-- “es” for Spanish.
+- "es" for Spanish.
-- “en” for English.
+- "en" for English.
-- “fr” for French.
+- "fr" for French.

 In short, it will depend on the name that appears in the `strings.xml` file of the language you want to select (`strings-es.xml`, `strings-en.xml`, `strings-fr.xml`).